You may want to read:

 He himself bore our sins in his body on the tree, that we might die to sin and live to righteousness.
 By his wounds, you have been healed.
 For you were straying like sheep, but have now returned to the Shepherd and Overseer of your souls (1 Peter 2:22-25).

-Could it be, like Paul, that the good Lord brings certain individuals or things into your life so you can learn the obedience that the Hebrew writer talked about?
-(Hebrews 5:8–he learned obedience through what he suffered.)
-Learning obedience was without question the purpose of Paul’s suffering.
+Could it be, like Paul, that the good Lord brings specific individuals or circumstances into our lives so we can learn the obedience that the Hebrew writer talked about?
+(Hebrews 5:8—He learned obedience through what He suffered.)
+Learning obedience was, without question, the purpose of Paul’s suffering.
+He tells us all about it at the end of Second Corinthians.

 Rick launched the Life Over Coffee global training network in 2008 to bring hope and help for you and others by creating resources that spark conversations for transformation.
 His primary responsibilities are resource creation and leadership development, which he does through speaking, writing, podcasting, and educating.